How to grow potatoes

 Potatoes will grow in almost any soil, however, they crop much better if the soil is enriched with heaps of organic matter.
 They do best in an acid soil so add well weathered manure and garden compost.
 It is also important that you do not add lime to the soil at any time.

 How to harvest potatoes

-After harvest, you can leave the potatoes somewhere dry to cure, giving soil left on the potatoes a chance to dry up, which makes cleaning easier.
-When selecting which potatoes to eat and which to store, test the skin with a finger.
+After harvest, spread the potatoes out somewhere dry and out of the direct sun to allow the soil left on them potatoes to dry so it can be easily brushed off.
+When selecting which potatoes to eat immediately and which can be stored, test the skin with a finger.
 Those with skin which tears easily when pressed should be used quickly, while those with a firmer skin can be stored.
-Store somewhere dark, cool, and well ventilated, such as a paper bag or burlap sack.
+Choose a dark, cool and well ventilated position and put potatoes into appear or hessian bag.

 There’s nothing quite like growing, cooking and eating your own potatoes.
 Just think of the culinary possibilities.

 Common potato pests and diseases

 This is a common disease that occurs in damp, warm summers.
 Initially, a brown watery rot will rapidly spread affecting both the stem and the leaves.
 In terms of tubers, they turn a reddish brown colour when infected.
 They appear firm to begin with, but then develop into a soft rot below the skin.
 Potato blight is a difficult one to remedy, as unfortunately once it has struck, it is not easy to stop.